ironhack-labs/lab-javascript-basic-algorithms/README.md

 	  - `Wow, you both have equally long names, XX characters!`.

 ### Iteration 3: Loops
-  3.1 Print all the characters of the driver's name, separated by a space and [in capitals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) i.e. `"J O H N"`
+  3.1 Prinset all the characters of the driver's name, separated by a space and [in capitals]( ) i.e. `"J O H N"`

   3.2 Print all the characters of the navigator's name, in reverse order.